Prepare to be Amazed at These 11 Underrated National Parks

 Johnson Lake in Great Basin National Park in Nevada.

-Rangefinder: Eastern Nevada along the Utah Border, 230 Miles Southwest of Salt Lake City
+Rangefinder: Head to eastern Nevada along the Utah Border about 230 miles southwest of Salt Lake City to visit Great Basin National Park.

 RV Accommodations: RVs are allowed at Wheeler Peak Campground (< 24 feet), Snake Creek Campground (< 30 feet), Lower and Upper Lehman Creek Campground (< 40 feet) and Baker Creek Campground (< 50 feet).